Best Time To Visit Penang - Travelswithsun

 There will be more rain in September and October.
 It’s possible for the rain to last for days!
 As such, there won’t be many tourists during these months.

-But those who do decide to visit Penang can take advantage of better prices for accommodation, food, and activities!
+But those who do decide to visit the city anyways can take advantage of better prices for accommodation, food, and activities!

 Nine Emperor Gods Festival

-Singapore, Malaysia, and Thailand recognize this 9-day festival that begins on the 9th Day of the 9th Lunar month, September.
+Singapore, Malaysia, and Thailand recognize this 9-day festival.
 During which, believers will follow a vegetarian diet.

 There will be vegetarian food stalls, a fire walking ceremony, and herbal medicine demonstrations.
 You will also get to witness a colorful float procession on the last day!